SUNY Downstate Health Sciences University

-The State University of New York Health Science Center at Brooklyn also known as SUNY Downstate Medical Center is one of four such health science campuses within the 64-unit State University of New York system.
-Located on an urban campus in the East Flatbush section of Brooklyn, the SUNY Downstate Health Science Center includes the College of Medicine, a School of Graduate Studies, College of Nursing, College of Health Related Professions, a major medical research library center, a new School of Public Health, two biotechnology incubator centers and the University Hospital of Brooklyn.
+The State University of New York Health Science Center at Brooklyn also known as SUNY Downstate Health Sciences University is one of four such health science campuses within the 64-unit State University of New York system.
+Located on an urban campus in the East Flatbush section of Brooklyn, the SUNY Downstate Health Sciences University includes the College of Medicine, a School of Graduate Studies, College of Nursing, School of Health Professions, a major medical research library center, a new School of Public Health, two biotechnology incubator centers and the University Hospital of Brooklyn.

 The SUNY Downstate's history spans over 150 years, during which time it has undergone several name changes.
 In 1856 two physicians established a dispensary in downtown Brooklyn to provide care for poor immigrants.
 The Long Island College Hospital (LICH) grew out of this dispensary.
 In 1858 the state granted the hospital's request for a charter to launch a medical school.
 The school, which opened its doors two years later, revolutionized medical education in the United States.
 LICH became the first institution in the United States to bring the teaching of medicine to the hospital bedside so that physicians were no longer trained exclusively in university classrooms and lecture halls.
 It was truly a college hospital.

 In 1931 the school was re-chartered as the Long Island College of Medicine, with affiliated hospitals throughout Brooklyn.
 The "Downstate" era began on April 5, 1950 with a special ceremony at the Waldorf Astoria Hotel, where a merger contract was signed between the Long Island College of Medicine and the newly constituted State University of New York.
 Several years later, the current campus site was built in East Flatbush.
 In April 1953, ground was broken for the current Basic Sciences Building, and President Dwight D. Eisenhower laid the cornerstone in 1954.
 The complex was expanded in 1966 with the opening of University Hospital of Brooklyn.
-The School of Graduate Studies, the College of Health Related Professions, and the College of Nursing were also added that year.
+The School of Graduate Studies, the School of Health Professions, and the College of Nursing were also added that year.
 In 2008, the School of Public Health became fully accredited, only one of two schools for public health in the New York metropolitan area.
-Most recently, SUNY Downstate acquired Long Island College Hospital and LICH was merged into University Hospital of Brooklyn, reuniting the two institutions who share a 150 year history.

 Today, the SUNY Downstate is the focal point of a health-care network that encompasses 18 hospitals and research institutions and more than 40 health-related facilities in Brooklyn, Staten Island, and beyond.
 It encompasses a campus of 13 acres, with a total student body of 1,500, a faculty of over 3,000 (including full-time, part-time and voluntary staff), and support staff of over 3,000.
 As the only academic medical center in Brooklyn, New York, SUNY Downstate serves one of the most diverse, dynamic, challenging, interesting and professionally rewarding patient populations anywhere.
 Our residents have the opportunity to make a substantive difference in the lives of their patients while having an extraordinary learning experience under the tutelage of an outstanding faculty of dedicated clinicians and educators.